PROGRAMS & SERVICES

 Folklore, folklifethis is the water we swim in.
 It permeates nearly every aspect of our lives that involves other people (see Whats Folklore?).
 Drawing attention to it, making its central importance known, ensuring that in the face of mass, commercial culture the traditional forms of cultural expression are maintained, shared, and adequately supported—these are formidable challenges.

 The Arts and Humanities

 Folk culture is also part of the larger world of the arts and humanities, a world that has been under systematic attack at the national level and whose importance to the well-being of our society is not yet well and widely understood.
-In New York State, government support for the arts, especially funding for the New York State Council on the Arts, has been growing slowly but steadily since the massive cuts of the early 1990s, and the climate in both the legislature and the governors office is favorable.
+In New York State, government support for the arts, especially funding for the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, has been growing slowly but steadily since the massive cuts of the early 1990s, and the climate in both the legislature and the governors office is favorable.
 But the National Endowment for the Arts has been under constant threat of elimination and has seen its budget cut drastically in this decade.
 Without dedicated advocacy efforts by people who care about the arts, there would be no NEA, and in New York, we wouldn’t have seen the increases of recent years.